Poet, author, post-marketer

 Robin Houghton’s work appears in many magazines including Agenda, Bare Fiction, Envoi, Magma, Poetry News and The Rialto, and in numerous anthologies.
 Also in The Best New British and Irish Poets 2017 (Eyewear).
 She won the Hamish Canham Prize in 2013, the Stanza Poetry Competition in 2014 (and was runner-up in the same competition in 2016) and the New Writer Competition in 2012.
-Her pamphlet The Great Vowel Shift was published by Telltale Press, the poets’ collective she co-founded in 2014, and a second pamphlet All the Relevant Gods is forthcoming in 2018 from Cinnamon Press.
+Her pamphlet The Great Vowel Shift was published by Telltale Press, the poets’ collective she co-founded in 2014.
+In 2017 she self-published a handmade limited edition mini-pamphlet Foot Wear.
+After winning the Cinnamon Press Poetry Pamphlet competition in 2017, Robin’s third pamphlet, All the Relevant Gods is out from Cinnamon in February 2018.
 She blogs at robinhoughtonpoetry.co.uk

 After 30+ years of trying to write poetry, I decided to stop mucking about and to set myself the goal of getting a poem published in a reputable magazine.
 I needed a sign, if you like, that I had some modicum of talent worth working on.

-The Gods of Poetry (in the shape of Michael Mackmin at The Rialto) gave me that sign, and it made me serious about writing and reading poetry.
+The Gods of Poetry (in the shape of Michael Mackmin at The Rialto) gave me that sign in 2010, and it made me serious about writing and reading poetry.

-Since then I’ve had quite a few poems published, and my second pamphlet (short collection) is coming out with Cinnamon Press in early 2018.
+Since then I’ve had quite a few poems published, and my third pamphlet (short collection) All the Relevant Gods is published by Cinnamon Press in February 2018.

 In 2014 I got together with Peter Kenny to form Telltale Press, a poets’ publishing collective.
 We now have five members, and as well as publishing members’ pamphlets we also hold regular readings and events.
 It’s fun and inspirational to work alongside other poets, encouraging and promoting each other and the Telltale ethos.
 I’ve learnt a lot from the experience.